Textualize/textual/docs/guide/CSS.md

 }
 ```

 The first line is a _selector_ which tells Textual which Widget(s) to modify.
-In the above example, the styles will be applied to a widget defined in the Python class `Header`.
+In the above example, the styles will be applied to a widget defined by the Python class `Header`.

 ```css hl_lines="2 3 4 5 6"
 Header {